 Kitsap County definitions for each functional classification are presented below.
 The Kitsap County Comprehensive Plan, Transportation Section includes transportation plans for modes other than passenger vehicles.
 These modal plans are intended to overlay onto the functional classification system.
-For example, the Non-Motorized Facilities Plan bicycle facilities plan overlays the functional classification system to identify roadways that should include bicycle facilities as a design element.
+For example, the bicycle facilities plan overlays the functional classification system to identify roadways that should include bicycle facilities as a design element.

 The functional classification system directly addresses all roads in unincorporated Kitsap County that are under the jurisdiction of Kitsap County.
-Determination of functional classification for new roads willshall be made by the County Engineer.
+Determination of functional classification for new roads will be made by the County Engineer.
 State highways under the jurisdiction of the Washington State Department of Transportation are all legally designated arterials (RCW 46.61.195).
 The functional classifications are defined below.

-Limited Areas of More Intensive Rural Development (LAMIRDs) are unique areas lying outside of the Urban Growth Area. -They are existing rural residential communities or villages, areas of mixed use activity, isolated areas of small-scale commercial/industrial activity and historic towns.

-Many of these zones have land use patterns that are urban in character.--At the direction of the County Engineer, roadway projects within LAMIRDs may be required to provide an urban road section or other amenities that may be required by an adopted community plan.
+Limited Areas of More Intensive Development (LAMIRDs) are unique areas lying outside of the Urban Growth Area.
+They are existing rural residential communities or villages, areas of mixed use activity, isolated areas of small-scale commercial/industrial activity and historic towns.
+Many of these zones have land use patterns that are urban in character.
+At the direction of the County Engineer, roadway projects within LAMIRDs may be required to provide an urban road section or other amenities that may be required by an adopted community plan.

-2.1.1 Arterial 2.1.1 Federal Functional Classifications
+2.1.1 Arterial Functional Classifications

-The County Arterial Ceounty arterial road system is divided into three federal functional classifications, Principal Arterial, Minor Arterial, and Collector.
+The County Arterial road system is divided into three functional classifications, Principal Arterial, Minor Arterial and Collector.